TabularEditor/TabularEditorDocs/te3/basic-interface.md

 7. **Messages view**: Tabular Editor 3 continuously analyzes the DAX expressions on your model for semantic errors.
 Any such errors are outputted here.
 In addition, messages shown in this view, can originate from C# scripts or from error messages reported by Analysis Services.
 8. **Status bar**: The status bar provides various contextual information about the current selection, Best Practice Analyzer findings, etc.

+There are a number of additional views available, serving various purposes.
+More information in the [View menu](#view) section.

 ## Customizing the user interface

 All UI elements may be resized and/or rearranged to fit your needs.
 You can even drag individual views out of the main view, thus splitting up an instance of Tabular Editor 3 across multiple monitors.
 Tabular Editor 3 will save the customization when the application is closed, and reload it automatically upon next launch.